-But beyond Rebellion, I think Banksy might just have given Claire a new element to add to her 62-strong list (sorry Claire, add it to the next edition?)
+But beyond Rebellion, I think Banksy might just have given Claire a new element to add to the 62-strong list of elements in her book (sorry Claire, add it to the next edition?)
 Let’s call it ‘CD – Creative Destruction’.

 Self-destruction as the new zeitgeist?

 Many people seem in agreement that what Banksy did actually enhanced the piece – that his actions have elevated Girl With Balloon into some form of uber-art, the likes of which have never been seen before (although that’s not quite true: the Guardian and Forbes both wrote this week about other acts of self-destruction in art spanning back 100 years).

 Whatever Banksy’s take on it all, my guess is that ‘self-destruction’ could easily become the zeitgeist in terms of artistic works in the coming months, and might even trickle into brand-land.

 Building something up only to smash it down might have sounded a counterintuitive concept until the Sotheby’s auction, but who in medialand isn’t now wondering how they can get in on the creative destruction action?